 Anglers must observe the catch sizes and protection periods specified in the Fishing Decree for other fish species.

-More information about the Lemmenjoki area and fishing there is available in the following Metsähallitus service points:
+More information about the Lemmenjoki area and fishing is provided by following Metsähallitus service points:

 You can search for hiking destinations in this area at nationalparks.fi.

 More information about the Gyrodactylys salaris parasite and how to prevent spreading it: Centre for Economic Development, Transport and the Environment in Lapland and Finnish Food Authority (ruokavirasto.fi).